Vikash-Saw/Password-Generator/README.md

 # Password-Generator
-## Random Password Generator using Python
+## Random Password Generator using Python.

-### Project discription - It's an advanced password generator with a graphical user interface (GUI) using Tkinter.
+### Project description - It's an advanced password generator with a graphical user interface (GUI) using Tkinter.
 Enhance it by including options for password complexity, adherence to security rules, and clipboard integration for easy copying.

 ### Key Concepts: